JUSAIR-JSR/CRUD_DJANGO-Beginner/README.md

 -------------------

-After python is updated/not working the Django projects
+- Any problem face in environment or incase  python is updated/not working the Django projects You Just Do It This...

-cd env2
+- `cd env2`
-cd Scripts
+- `cd Scripts`
-activate
+- `activate`